Clearing trees and vegetation on private property

 Thoughtful planning and design are key to koala conservation.
 By keeping important habitat areas intact and managing potential risks during construction, you can help reduce the impact of development on koalas.
 This makes it easier for koalas to move safely through landscapes and supports their long-term survival and wellbeing.

-To learn more about how to reduce impacts during development, read the Koala-sensitive design guideline.
+To learn more about reducing impacts during development, read the Koala-sensitive design guideline.
 It supports compliance with Queensland’s environmental planning policies.
 It also offers practical solutions for creating koala-friendly landscapes.